Northern Ireland Population 2022

-Northern Ireland is a province or region that is located in the United Kingdom.
+Northern Ireland is a region that is part of the United Kingdom.
 Its history dates back to the 1920s, when Ireland was split intro Southern and Northern regions.
 Northern Ireland is very populous, with a population of over 1.8 million.
 This is about 30% of Ireland’s total population and approximately 3% of the total population of the United Kingdom.

 Northern Ireland Demographics